taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Generating_AWS_Access_and_Secret_Keys.md

 ---

-## **Using AWS Credentials for Taikun Backup**
+## **Using AWS Credentials for Taikun CloudWorks Backup**

-Follow the Taikun backup guide to create and attach backup credentials to a cluster.
+Follow the Taikun CloudWorks backup guide to create and attach backup credentials to a cluster.
 When a user enables and schedules a backup, a bucket will be automatically created in the AWS console.

 This bucket can be found under: